 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Maturing is not an easy process for human beings.
-It never has been easy, and yet it is necessary in all cases.
-Here are some notes about the process that I have discovered working with many clients.
-Here are a few principles to begin with.
+It has never been easy, and yet it is necessary for everyone.
+Here are some notes about the process, beginning with principles:

 We all are born with flaws.
 Everyone begins life with certain character flaws or immaturity.
 This is very important to understand well.
 No one is born perfect.

-Developing character slowly is not so good, as there is much to do and learn.
+Life can cause maturity to occur rapidly or slowly.
+Developing character slowly is not as good, because there is much to do and learn.
 Therefore, it is wise to look for methods that are not too harsh, yet will develop your character or help you mature as fast as possible.

 Mineral compounds within the brain can cause character flaws, while other chemical substances can promote or assist maturity or character development.
 I have learned this by working with nutritional balancing science for over 30 years.
 Nutritional balancing can easily be used to promote maturity, although it may sound odd.
 Many clients report that they are more loving, better parents, better spouses, more aware of themselves, and so on when they follow a complete nutritional balancing program that we set up for them.
 Beware of others who say they are doing nutritional balancing, as it may not be the truth.